gsidsid/ai-express/README.md

 ## Future

-- Fairly easy to create our own plugin interface to let folks throw in other repetitive API stuff like redaction, rate limiting, and generated output format validation middleware.
+- Plugins to let folks throw in other repetitive API stuff like redaction, rate limiting, and generated output validation middleware.
 Ideally all configurable just through the CMS.
-- This CMS has a form building plugin that could let folks put together end-user apps.
+- Use Payload's form building plugin to let folks put together end-user apps.
-- With an index of prompts and descriptions on them, basic prompt composition features should be easy to provide.
+- A hosted service that makes setup even quicker, if there's interest.

 Contributions are welcome.